Capitalist theory clearly breaks down when it comes to the climate crisis – or many other forms of pollution.

 This is a significant flaw in capitalism; the creative accountants are the ones getting to the top, not the innovators.
 And these wonder-kids with their MBAs are far more interested in innovative financial instruments for their personal financial gain than in running a real company.

 The important lesson we take from this is that the ‘free market’ cannot be trusted.
 Unregulated markets favour mergers and acquisitions until there are only one or a few corporations in each niche.
+This is the case in Canada and the USA now to the point that the USA is considered a de facto oligarchy.
 At this point, competition is minimal, and there may be active collusion through ‘industry associations’ to operate in concert.
+This is part of the reason we’re currently experiencing inflation: oligopolistic corporations are making record profits but are not lowering prices to better compete.
+They are instead buying stock back, which boosts the stock price that executive bonuses and stock options are partly based upon.
+They are also, of course, paying fat bonuses to themselves and to shareholders.
 Further, such large corporations are able to exert excess influence on government, ensuring laws and taxes in their favour, and less oversight.

 Capitalism degrades to crony capitalism the way communism degrades to dictatorship.
 Both are a way for the power-hungry to consolidate power, wealth, and position.
 We should expect this; it happened in the 1800s, too, with the Robber Barons.